“A drop of water” – Atrapaniebla

 As well as others who approached more spontaneously such as: Luis Gustavo Resende Gaiotto, Tomas Leme Simoni, …

-The Festival took place in the “Engenho Central de Piracicaba “ a vestige of the sugar industry, an heritage used nowadays as an artistic and cultural recreational space.
-The first day, coinciding with heavy rain, we refuged in one of the Engheño ‘s covered spaces and to prepare the material and build the modules.
-The second day, accompanied by good weather, the tower was mounted on a pallet’s base.
-Thanks to the extreme lightness of the structure and its modularity, cranes, scaffolding or other aids were not necessary for the assembly.
+The Festival took place in the Engenho Central de Piracicaba, a remnant of the sugar industry and historical heritage, today used as a cultural, artistic and recreational space.
+On the first day, coinciding with heavy rains, we took shelter in one of the covered spaces of the Engheño and the modules were produced.
+On the second day, already accompanied by good weather, the tower was assembled on a pallet base.
+Thanks to the extreme lightness of the structure and its modularity, no cranes, scaffolding or other auxiliary means were necessary for assembly.

-Structure’s Future
+Future

 Due to heavy rain and especially the short test period, we were unable to collect reliable data on the proposed model.

-In any case, before disseminating the proposed low-tech technology, we are aware that it is urgent to carry out experiments to test its effectiveness in different scenarios in which it could be applied, to identify the climatic conditions in which it could operate and to provide reference data to those who wish to apply it.
+In any case, before disseminating the proposed low-tech technology, we are aware that it is urgent to carry out experiments to test its effectiveness in different scenarios in which it could be applied, to determine the climatic conditions in which it could operate and to provide reference data to those who wish to apply it.

 Research and society